‘Co-living’ renters share kitchens and bathrooms to make downtown more affordable

 In co-living spaces like Quarters in Fulton Market, residents bunk with a bunch of strangers in return for a place that would normally be way out of budget.
 Every modern unit comes fully-equipped.
 There's a rooftop deck with a fireplace and swings overlooking a killer view.
 A shared high-end kitchen comes stocked with forks, knives and plates.

-These co-living condos are serving up exactly what Millennials like Lukas Stolberg are looking for.
+These co-living condos are serving up exactly what millennials like Lukas Stolberg are looking for.

-"I came here with three suitcases, a towel and that was it," Lukas said.
+"I came here with three suitcases, a towel and that was it," Stolberg said.
 "Why do I need my own living room when I'm only going to be there a few hours a day.
 I could share it and meet new people which is way more fun."

 "The sharing aspect just has so many advantages because you're not spending as much but still get a huge package that you wouldn't be able to afford otherwise," Schmidt said.